thomasgauvin/Parse-documents-with-Azure-Form-Recognizer-and-Logic-Apps-and-display-the-results-in-a-PowerApp/README.md

     3. Select the CustomConnector/fetch-documents.swagger.json file

 5. In the PowerApps Studio ([make.powerapps.com](make.powerapps.com)).
     1. In the Create tab on the left, select Create from other Sources.
 Select Open on the Left, and then Browse Files.
-Select the File PowerAppExport/Microsoft.PowerApps/apps.958791291695911168/N963c2303-a452-45a7-b3e3-66a6448bb50a-document.msapp.
+Select the File PowerAppExport/Microsoft.PowerApps/apps.958791291695911168/N963c2303-a452-45a7-b3e3-66a6448bb50a-document.msapp from this repository.
-    2.
+    2. You may have to reconfigure the Blob Storage and Custom Connector fetch-documents Data connections.
+Refer to [HowToBuildIt.md](HowToBuildIt.md) for more details.

 ## How to build it from scratch